 In addition to wiping out our fears and negative emotions the Astrobunnies turn everyone into women.
 They feel that they're doing us a favor.
 Based on their apparent attraction to the female form, they think everyone would look better as a lady.

 As they further populate the Earth the world begins to transform as well, becoming more and more magical, reflecting the euphoric state of it’s citizens.
 Sadly though, if the Astrobunnies were to leave us and move on to another planet, we would all die.
 As they’ve been feeding off of us we’ve come to be dependent on them as well, but to a greater degree.
 In draining the world of any sort of fear, pain or hatred and its consequences, everything’s been thrown off to such a degree that it cannot hold without the bunnies maintaining the balance.
 After they leave us we’re left as empty shells, wandering around aimlessly until we die from hunger and exhaustion because we lack the will to care for ourselves without any fear, joy, or anything in between, to drive us.
-But there is a bleak sort of hope in sight with the arrival of the Astrokitties, the Astrobunnies now have a rival, a predator, something or someone who might keep them in check.

 SELECTED SOLO EXHIBITIONS